Posted on June 19, 2017 in Drug Addiction

 The stuff they buy today is different from what they were buying even a year ago, and can be much more hazardous.
 In contrast to the relaxed, happy mood characterizing the marijuana “high” that cannabinoid users expect, they may encounter unexpected negative effects like vomiting, rapid heart rate, confusion anxiety, extreme paranoia, hallucinations, violent behavior and suicidal thoughts.

 Those lured by false claims that cannabinoids or synthetic marijuana are a safe, natural product must be warned that even one use can land them in the hospital, or worse.
+Those who are abusing synthetic marijuana should seek treatment before falling victim to these dangers.

 Synthetic Cannabinoids.
 National Institute on Drug Abuse, NIH, November 2015. https://www.drugabuse.gov/publications/drugfacts/synthetic-cannabinoids